Health Information Form

 Steps for Managing Physical Health

-- Some drugs, available by prescription in the U.S., are illegal in other countries and some over the counter medications are not available.
-Review the Taking Medication to Denmark page for info on bringing over the counter and prescription medications including allergy shots, refrigerated medications, and homeopathic remedies
+- Some drugs, available by prescription in the U.S., are illegal in other countries, and some over the counter medications are not available.
+Review the Taking Medication to Sweden page for info on bringing over-the-counter and prescription medication including allergy shots, refrigerated medication, and homeopathic remedies

 - If you have a medical condition that is not easily identified (diabetes, epilepsy, severe allergies), wear a medic alert bracelet/necklace while you are abroad and consider translation

 - If you have mobility limitations (including obesity) or disabilities: The European lifestyle and DIS requires more walking and stairs than you may be used to in the U.S. Read more about DIS Disability Resources and Health Accommodations here.
 Review your insurance coverage.
 If you identify additional insurance needs, check with your U.S. insurance and any study abroad insurance through your institution